 Clamping

 For best results preferably buy the X-clamp from CUH-700xx PS4 Pros.
+Then bore the four holes out with a 1/4 drill.
 Connect the heat sink to the adapter plate using official x-clamp and created custom height spacers.

 Order: